Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Results and discussion

 \subsection{Electronic properties}

 We conclude our analysis by discussing the electronic structure of the energetically most favorable magnetic configuration of all considered \MS nanoflakes in terms of their spin-polarized atom-projected density of states (PDOS, see Figure~\ref{fig:dos}).
-The smallest nanoflakes, r$_2$ and r$_3$, which are characterized by a non-magnetic ground state, are semiconducting with non-monotonic band gaps of 0.4~eV and 0.8~eV, respectively, consistent with previous works\cite{Tiutiunnyk2022,Wang2021,BERTEL2019,Wendumu2014}.
+The smallest nanoflakes, r$_2$ and r$_3$, which are characterized by a non-magnetic ground state, are semiconducting with non-monotonic band gaps of 0.4~eV and 0.8~eV, respectively, consistent with previous works~\cite{Tiutiunnyk2022,Wang2021,BERTEL2019,Wendumu2014}.
 In line with physical intuition, the band edges are dominated by Mo atoms with small contributions from H (especially in the highest occupied state) and S (at the bottom of the conduction band).
-S states prevail over Mo deeper in the valence region, starting from approximately -2~eV in both cases.
-Quantum confinement effects in these small nanoflakes are apparent in the discrete and energetically separated states characterizing both their occupied and unoccupied regions.
+S states prevail over Mo states deeper in the valence region, starting from approximately $-2$~eV in both cases.
+Quantum confinement effects appear in the discrete and energetically separated states characterizing both their occupied and unoccupied regions (Figure~S7).

 Larger \MS nanoflakes, characterized by a magnetic ground state, display a metallic behavior, with Mo $d$-states crossing the Fermi energy (Figure~\ref{fig:dos}).
 Interestingly, the even-numbered nanoflakes (r$_4$ and r$_6$) exhibit a significantly lower density of states at the Fermi level compared to their odd-numbered counterparts.
 In particular, r$_6$ exhibits a small gap of a few tens of meV in each spin channel.
-In r$_5$ and r$_7$, where the metallically is more pronounced, an even larger gap of the order of 100~meV is visible in the spin-down channel, as expected in the presence of a ferromagnetic ground state.
+In r$_5$ and r$_7$, where the metallicity is more pronounced, an even larger gap of the order of 100~meV is visible in the spin-down channel, as expected in the presence of a ferromagnetic ground state.
 The larger number of Mo and S atoms compared to the passivating hydrogens is reflected in the atom-resolved contributions to the PDOS, which are overwhelmingly dominated by the metal and chalcogen species (Figure~\ref{fig:dos}).
 Nonetheless, similar to the smaller structures, even in the larger nanoflakes, the gap region hosts predominantly Mo contributions while S states prevail deeper in the valence region, here starting from approximately 1.5~eV, and higher in the conduction band, starting from 1~eV, where they are hybridized by Mo orbitals.